Virginia's 39th House District

 Nowhere is the health and well-being of future generations more at-stake than in our actions to protect the environment, invest in green energy and conservation, and preserve Virginia's unique and irreplaceable natural heritage.
 Through well-reasoned policy decisions, we can strengthen Virginia's economy as we conserve her resources.

-I still enjoy back country camping with my grandsons.
+I have priceless memories of extensive backpacking.
+I’ve snorkeled above sea turtles feeding on algae.
 I love the beauty and thrills of Virginia's whitewater.
 I smile when trillium re-appear behind our house each spring.
+I was raised on a truck farm.
+I know and respect nature.
 Especially in times of great change, many of us reach to nature to regain our sense of stability.

 ENERGY AND CLEAN AIR

-As Secretary, I chaired a year-long, unprecedented regional effort of top local officials, staff, and citizens that brought land use and transportation plans together for the first time to create a coordinated Northern Virginia Transportation Plan.
+As Secretary, I chaired an unprecedented regional effort of top local officials, staff, and citizens that brought land use and transportation plans together to create the first coordinated Northern Virginia Transportation Plan.
 As chair, I prevailed over VDOT’s objections and insisted that citizen participation be equal to technical staff input.
-I fully support the update of that plan, which includes a transit corridor between Springfield and Tysons Corner and rail out I-66.

-The key to preserving the integrity of designated growth areas and keeping the designation from being undercut by a court challenge is to establish the area upon defensible planning premises that can be and are documented using measurable factors.
-In addition, an inclusive public processes will help establish broad community acceptance of the principles and hopefully prevent electoral swings in philosophy.
+The key to preserving the integrity of designated growth areas and keeping the designation from being undercut by a court challenge is to establish defensible planning premises that can be documented using measurable factors.
+An inclusive public processes will help establish broad community acceptance of the principles and hopefully prevent electoral swings in philosophy.

-Virginia is dead last in funding for parks and natural areas, which limits their use and proper care.
+Virginia is dead last among all states in funding for parks and natural areas, which limits their use and proper care.